 Random forest classification model to predict disease phenotype

-We trained a random forest classifier with default hyperparameters to distinguish between diseases that contained a minimum of 40 samples (17 diseases) and a random, stratified sample from 100 healthy samples from all cohorts using the Scikit-learn python package [92].
+We trained a random forest classifier with hyperparameters 'bootstrap': True, 'ccp_alpha': 0.0, 'class_weight': None, 'criterion': 'gini', 'max_depth': None, 'max_features': 'auto', 'max_leaf_nodes': None, 'max_samples': None, 'min_impurity_decrease': 0.0, 'min_samples_leaf': 1, 'min_samples_split': 2, 'min_weight_fraction_leaf': 0.0, 'n_estimators': 500, 'n_jobs': -1, 'oob_score': False, 'random_state': 1, 'verbose': 0, 'warm_start': False to distinguish between diseases that contained a minimum of 40 samples (17 diseases) and a random, stratified sample from 100 healthy samples from all cohorts using the Scikit-learn python package [102].
 Firstly, relative abundance data was standardised using the scikit-learn implementation of the StandardScaler function.
-Training and testing was performed on randomly selected samples split 70% and 30% of the full data respectively with a fixed random seed to ensure reproducibility of the model.
-Model performances were measured using AUCROC scoring with confusion matrices generated by applying the model to the 30% test set.
-The python implementation of the explainable AI algorithm, Shapley Additive exPlanations (SHAP), was used to show species contribution to disease classification [93].
+Training and testing was performed on randomly selected samples split 70% and 30% of the full diseased dataset respectively with a fixed random seed to ensure reproducibility of the model.
+Model performances were measured using AUCROC scoring.
+The python implementation of the explainable AI algorithm, Shapley Additive exPlanations (SHAP), was used to show species contribution to disease classification [103].
+The mean absolute SHAP score for each disease predictive model was given direction using the sign of the spearman rank correlation between the feature value and the SHAP score.
+Positive values indicate that higher relative abundance is more likely to classify the disease versus healthy samples.
+Negative values indicate that lower relative abundance is more likely to classify the disease versus healthy samples.
+Right colour bar indicates mean species bias for enrichment or depletion in all disease.

 Figure legends

 Fig. 1.
 Characterization of the global gut microbiome in health and disease.
 Pan-metagenomics studies of health and disease.
 Corresponding datasets were publicly shared as a resource: human gut microbiome atlas (HGMA).
 A, geographical distribution of the datasets used in this study (the number of the samples is shown in parentheses).
 B, types of disease datasets of shotgun metagenomics used in this study.
 C, the workflow of the metagenomic species pan-genome (MSP) quantification together with functional characterization.
-In total, 6,014 shotgun metagenome samples, including 344 Swedish longitudinal samples, were aligned against the gene catalogue of the human gut microbiome and quantified at the level of MSP.
+In total, 5,708 shotgun metagenome samples, were aligned against the gene catalogue of the human gut microbiome and quantified at the level of MSP.
 D, heatmap showing the top 15 overrepresented MSPs between western and non-western cohorts coloured by mean species Z-score for each country against all countries.
 E, monocle ordination of the gut microbiome.
 Individual samples from non-westernized countries, European countries, and US/China/Japan were coloured green, orange, and blue, respectively.
 F, stacked bar plots of contrasting functions among region-enriched species classified as non-westernized or westernized.
 Based on gene functional annotations of CAZyme, antimicrobial resistance (AMR), and virulence factors (PATRIC database), we calculated regional functional overrepresentation by cumulatively summing and filtering by top 18 maximal differences of gene count (Methods).